swaldman/evolving-ballot-general-election-2020-11-03/CA-Senator-District-11.md

 limiting economic inequality.
-Like many people with my priorities, I feel generally betrayed by and angry with the "center" of the Democratic Party, whose economics I perceive as neoliberal, corrupted by a plutocratic donor class, and the class interests of the affluent part of professional/managerial class that largely comprises it.
+Like many people with my priorities, I feel generally betrayed by and angry with the "center" of the Democratic Party, whose economics I perceive as neoliberal, corrupted by a plutocratic donor class and the class interests of the affluent part of professional/managerial class that largely comprises it.